HFzzzzzzz/ACMGA/README.md

 To run the pipeline using a prebuilt singularity container, you must have singularity installed on your system.
 Singularity is installed on many HPC systems and can be used without root privileges.
 However, note that installation of singularity does require root privileges.
 If you want to install singularity and have these privileges, you can find up-to-date instructions on how to do so in the official  [singularity installation guide](https://github.com/sylabs/singularity/blob/master/INSTALL.md).
 # Explanation of output files
 The intermediate results of ACMGA are written to the data directory or subdirectories with outputs from different steps of the pipeline.
-The final output that multiple genome alignment result  as `ancestor.hal`
+The final output that multiple genome alignment result  as `result/evolverPlants.hal`

 # Troubleshooting